federal-geospatial-platform/clip_zip_ship_web/README.md

-# geoview_core_czs
+# Clip Zip Ship plugin for GeoView
-The Clip Zip Ship plugin for GeoView
+This is the main code for the Clip Zip Ship plugin for GeoView